fac-members/fac-slides/src/slides/tfb/showcase.md

 ---

-Through hands on experience of working with developers, Product Owners learn about:
+Through hands-0on experience working with developers, Product Owners learn about:

 - User Research
 - Scoping a Product